 10. Thread 3 relinquishes control of the lock.

-As you can see, when multiple threads want access to a locked object, they are accessed in first-come-first-serve order.
+As you can see, when multiple threads want access to a locked resource, they can be accessed in first-come-first-serve order.
 However, this does not necessarily mean that Thread 2 just has to twiddle its thumb and do nothing.
 Thread 2 does not have to be blocked while it waits — it can do other computations while it waits for its access to the locked object.

 This is important for when the desired operation could take a long time.
 For example, imagine if Thread 1 wanted access to an object controlling the webcam for your computer.
 Thread 1 could be using this object for a long time, and if Thread 2 and Thread 3 both sat idly doing nothing, we would experience a severe loss in performance.